DataStrategist/linuxRstuff/README.md

 To see more about installing ODBC sources in a db, check out [my blog article](http://amitkohli.com/how-to-move-odbc-dsn-information-from-one-computer-to-another/).
 `odbcinst -s -q` Checks whether an ODBC Source has been installed or not `isql -v mydsn myusername mypassword` Establishes a connection to the db (as a minimum test to see if all the credentials work).

+## Setting up links
+In order to sync all files from one folder to the other, you need to set up a symlink (use case is for example to get data to copy into a folder that the dropbox daemon is watching.

+ln -s SOURCE_FOLDER FINAL_FOLDER